top of page

 • Goodbye 2022

 As the year draws to a close, I offer you my first blog.
 What’s on my mind today?
 Love - and dogs.
 On Boxing Day my neighbour, his little Staffordshire terrier in its harness, ready for a walk, waved goodbye to a couple of Christmas guests in their car.
 As he strode off the dog turned around and stared, aghast, at the visitors’ car about to leave.
 His daddy gently tugged on the lead to encourage him to keep walking and the dog pushed his paws into the road in a Disney stop.
 “No!”
 (I voice-overed) “I thought we were all going together!
 I don’t want to go with just you daddy!”.
 No stiff upper lip.
 No promises of not leaving it so long in future.
 No “Phew, thank God that’s over for another year…”.
 Just genuine doggy remorse that his expectations were not met.
 Thirty seconds later, he was feeling better as he sniffed the local lamppost for new and interesting smells.
 The resilience!
 Today I’ve been watching dogs in the park.
 Not one without its tail wagging.
 Each and every one seemingly thrilled to meet new friends, old friends, two-legged and four-legged, it seems to matter not.
 Everything is a source of amazement, but not for long.
 Then they’re onto the next amazing thing with barely a backward glance.
 How much easier life would be if we could be more dog.
 Relishing the moment, throwing ourselves into relationships with complete abandon.
 Grieving endings briefly and then moving on to the next lamppost.
 I know we can’t.
 I know the human brain is more complex and it needs to reconfigure itself after a loss.
 I get it.
 But as I prepare to say goodbye to 2022, I’ll be looking for my own metaphorical new lampposts.
 Grateful to have had 2022 when so many didn’t make it through.
 Intent upon relishing 2023 with every ounce of my being.
-Wishing everyone who reads this a Happy New Year and leaving you with the words of Meher Baba (February 25, 1894–January 31, 1969) Love is essentially self-communicative: Those who do not have it catch it from those who have it.
+Wishing everyone who reads this a Happy New Year and leaving you with the words of Meher Baba (February 25, 1894 to January 31, 1969) Love is essentially self-communicative: Those who do not have it catch it from those who have it.
 True love is unconquerable and irresistible; and it goes on gathering power and spreading itself, until eventually it transforms everyone whom it touches.
 Lynn

 • The Coots' Nest